eclipse/mosaic.website/content/home/partners.md

 weight = 30  # Order that this section will appear in.

 [[image_text_block]]
-    content = "<b>Fraunhofer FOKUS</b> and <b>DCAITI (Daimler Center for Automotive IT Innovations)</b> developed this simulation platform, formerly known as VSimRTI, to support research in the field of connected and automated mobility for more than 12 years."
+    content = """[Fraunhofer FOKUS](https://fokus.fraunhofer.de/en) and [DCAITI (Daimler Center for Automotive IT Innovations)](https://www.dcaiti.tu-berlin.de/) developed this simulation platform, formerly known as VSimRTI, to support research in the field of connected and automated mobility for more than 12 years."""
     [[image_text_block.image]]
         file = "/img/logos/fh_fokus-logo.png"
         alt = "Fraunhofer logo"